liukonen/tictacmath/readme.md

 # revisions

+2020.
+Because I had the time, and a coworker introduced me to a JS version of MS Agents, I decided to rewrite the entire webpage in Javascript, and make it a Web Application.
+You can find it at [https://liukonen.github.io/tictacmath/](https://liukonen.github.io/tictacmath/)

 In 2003/4 (while in school) I wrote this in Visual basic 6 and used Microsoft Agents as driving forces for Input and output.
 (think Clippy, but a magician called Merlin) who would fly around the screen and play tic tac toe, using simple math equations.
 I found the original source code, and re wrote it in .net.
 Also, sometime around Windows Vista MS agents died off so I am stuck with using